Charlie Culberson

-Charles Edward Culberson (born April 10, 1989) is an American professional baseball infielder in the Tampa Bay Rays organization.
-The San Francisco Giants drafted Culberson in the first round in the 2007 Major League Baseball draft.
-He previously played in Major League Baseball (MLB) for the San Francisco Giants, Colorado Rockies, Los Angeles Dodgers, Atlanta Braves and Texas Rangers.
-He made his MLB debut in 2012.
+Charles Edward Culberson (born April 10, 1989) is an American former professional baseball infielder.
+The San Francisco Giants drafted Culberson in the first round in the 2007 MLB draft.
+He played in Major League Baseball (MLB) for the Giants, Colorado Rockies, Los Angeles Dodgers, Atlanta Braves, and Texas Rangers.

-Personal life
+Early life

-Culberson was born in Rome, Georgia, to parents Charles and Kim.
+Charles Edward Culberson was born on April 10, 1989, in Rome, Georgia, to parents Charles and Kim.
 He has an elder sister, Chelce.
 Culberson's father was the Giants 16th pick in the 1984 draft, and played in their minor league system for five seasons.
-While some baseball sites state that Leon Culberson, who played in the major leagues from 1943 to 1948, was Charlie Culberson's grandfather, Charlie Culberson has stated that "he was actually my grandfather’s first cousin."
+While some baseball sites state that Leon Culberson, who played in the major leagues from 1943 to 1948, was Charlie Culberson's grandfather, Charlie Culberson has stated that "he was actually my grandfather’s first cousin".

 Culberson grew up a Braves fan.
 He attended Calhoun High School in Calhoun, Georgia.
 In 2005, Culberson's high school baseball team won the state championship.
 On August 15, 2015, he was inducted into the Calhoun-Gordon County Sports Hall of Fame.